Clubs making moves over the Premiership, Championship and Premier Intermediate League

 "We thank Spike for all of his contributions during his time with Bangor and wish him the very best for the future.”

+John Scott is back at Lakeview Park on a season-long loan deal from Dungannon Swifts.

+Scott enjoyed time across the youth and development sections of both clubs.

-In the Premier Intermediate League, Ballymacash Rangers have confirmed the capture of Conor Hand.
+In the Premier Intermediate League, Ballymacash Rangers have confirmed the capture of highly-experienced Josh Robinson.

+The 32-year-old Robinson counts time as Linfield, Larne and Crusaders on his CV as a four-time Irish League winner.

-Rangers, now under the management of former Glenavon boss Gary Hamilton, have signed Hand from Immaculata.
+Rangers, now under the management of former Glenavon boss Gary Hamilton, have also signed Conor Hand from Immaculata.

 Portstewart announced a deal for Jamie Dunne and Lisburn Distillery confirmed the arrival of Jude O’Hara.